GrinninBarrett/readme-generator/README.md

 ## Challenges
 - I couldn't format the text to be added to the generated README file as one normally would with JavaScript (by indenting lines within a function), because the indentations were read literally and translated to the README.
-- I learned how to use the <code>map()</code> method a bit better, which took some research.
-It was used to prevent a user's email from being rendered as a link in the generated README.md preview by changing periods and the "@" symbol to their respective character entity.

 ## Contact